-Even seasoned hikers use a checklist to make sure they have everything that they need on the trail.
-Whether you are new or old-hat, these backpacking gear lists are designed to help you make sure you have not forgotten something important before you set off on your next backpacking adventure.
+Even seasoned hikers use a checklist to ensure they have everything they need on the trail.
+Whether you are a novice or an experienced backpacker, these gear lists are created to ensure you haven’t overlooked any essential items before embarking on your next backpacking trip.

-Regardless of how long your trip will be, and the terrain you plan on traveling, there are some basic items you should have for any overnight trip.
-I call these the “core essentials” since no matter where you are going, you will want to be sure you have these items in your backpack:
+Regardless of how long your trip will be and the terrain you plan on traveling, you should have some essential items for any overnight trip.
+I call these the “core essentials” since no matter where you are going; you will want to be sure you have these items in your backpack: